approx. 60cm x 20cm x 4cm x 2 items

 Period / Story

-The kimono and obi used in this canvas were created during the late Showa period (1960-80ies).
+Both of the obi used in this canvas were originally created and used during the late Showa period (1960-80ies).

 Explanation and meaning of pattern and colors